Dhiban, Jordan: Mesha and the Iron Age Moabite Kingdom

+Modern scholarship, such as the works of historians Israel Finkelstein, Nadav Na'aman, and Thomas Römer, emphasizes how the Meshe Stele serves as a lens to understand the historical relationship between Moab and Israel.
+The stele remains central to discussions about Israel-Jordan relations today, as it symbolizes a reflection of political complexities that date to the time of King David of the early united Kingdom of Israel and King Balaq of Moab.

 Hellenistic Dhiban and the Nabataeans

-There has been little evidence recovered from the site for the Persian, Hellenistic, and early Nabataean periods.
-But several lines of evidence indicate that Dhiban became part of the Nabataean empire in the mid-1st century BCE.
+There has been little evidence recovered from the site for the eras of the Achaemenid Empire, the Hellenistic period, and the early Nabataean Kingdom.
+However, evidence indicates that the site became part of Nabataea in the mid-1st century BC.
 These include Nabataean-style ceramics, coins, and architecture (such as a temple with a Nabataean-like layout, Nabataean masonry, an aqueduct, retaining wall, and monumental stairway).

 Roman and Byzantine Dhiban

-In 106 the Romans incorporated Nabataean territories into their own empire, including Dhiban.
-The Nabataean monumental buildings were abandoned and there were indications of a population decrease at the site.
-Coins, a multi-generational family tomb, and an inscription do, however, indicate that the site remained inhabited and there were some building projects during this time.
+In 106 CE, the Romans incorporated Nabataea into their empire, including Divon.
+Nabataean monumental buildings were abandoned, and there were indications of a decline in population at the site.
+Coins, a multi-generational family tomb, and an inscription indicate that the site did remain inhabited, and there were building projects during this time.
 The inscription also suggests that the Romans maintained a road near the site, which might have been the King's Highway.
-Later on in the Roman period and leading into the Byzantine period Dhiban's population began gradually increasing in size.
-It was even mentioned in Eusebius’ Onomasticon as a very large village in the 4th century.
-Excavations have uncovered two significant buildings from this time period—a bathhouse and two churches.
+In the later Roman and Byzantine eras, the population of Divon began to increase gradually.
+It was mentioned in Eusebius’ Onomasticon as a very large village in the 4th century.
+Excavations have uncovered two significant buildings from this period: a therma and two church buildings.

 Early and Middle Islamic Periods

-The exact date of Dhiban's early Islamic period settlement is under debate and could be from the 7th- 8th century Umayyad period or the 8-9th century Abbasid period.
-The community thrived during this time and covered most of the tel by the 14th century Mamluk period, if not earlier during the 13th century Ayyubid period.
+The exact date of Dhiban's refounding after the Muslim conquest of the Levant is under debate.
+It could be from the 7th to 8th century Umayyad Caliphate or the 8th to 9th century Abbasid Caliphate.
+The community thrived during this time and covered most of the current tell by the time of the 14th century rule by the Mamluk Sultanate, if not earlier during the 13th century Ayyubid period.
 Several structures on the site have been dated to this period using coins and ceramics.